1/31 – 2/2 Trauma Informed Yoga Training

 January 31, 2020 @ 6:00 pm - February 2, 2020 @ 6:00 pm$550

 Memories of sexually violent experiences can be intrusive, which can create challenges for survivors.
 These memories can also make it difficult for survivors who are looking to establish connection in their lives and learn how to trust again.
 The entire experience of practicing yoga, can help survivors find union between seemingly disconnected and challenging aspects of the self; allowing participants to slowly build the pieces into an integrated whole.

-This 3 day training will provide yoga teachers who are interested in teaching from a trauma-informed lens with all of the necessary tools to create a safe environment for survivors of sexual violence.
-A 200 hour teacher certification is required to attend this training.
+This 3-day training will provide yoga teachers, mental health professionals, educators, administrators, activists, medical professionals, doulas, coaches, healers, or anyone who is interested in teaching from a trauma-informed lens with all of the necessary tools to create a safe environment for survivors of sexual violence.

 - An explanation of the unique experiences of sexual assault survivors and benefits of holistic healing

 - A thorough overview of trauma-informed teaching dynamics and core considerations, including:

 - Invitation of Postures

 - Breath and Trauma

 - Tips for starting a yoga program for survivors of sexual trauma, including:

 - How to create buy-in from a university/agency